syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/how-to.md

 documentation : ug
 ---

-# How to perform an operation while selecting a item from dropdown items?
+# How to perform an operation when selecting an item from drop-down list?

-We can perform an operation while selecting an item among the filtered suggestions using `SelectionChanged` event.
-SelectionChanged event returns the following arguments
+You can perform an operation when selecting an item among the filtered suggestions using the `SelectionChanged` event.
+The SelectionChanged event returns the following arguments:

 <table>
 <tr>